casperolesen/cko-dat-week-2/README.md

 **wednesday:** See note from link or in wednesday's folder.
 The site with the links is the first "project" from wednesday.
 The last one with    sessions and cookies can be found in the github folder for wednesday. \
 **thursday:** The site can only be acccess via https: http://lecasper.dk/cko-week-2/ \
 **friday:** This?

+The notes are very.. short \
+I know.. :(